File Models

 Prefer Direct FileModel Over store.json + Environment Variables

-When an upstream service reads a config file (TOML, YAML, JSON, etc.), model that file directly with FileHelper rather than storing values in store.json and passing them as environment variables.
+When an upstream service reads a config file (TOML, YAML, JSON, XML, etc.), model that file directly with FileHelper rather than storing values in store.json and passing them as environment variables.
 A direct FileModel provides:

 - Two-way binding: Actions can read and write the upstream config file directly.